tommytallhain/TheAssortedWorksOfTommyTallhain/the_assorted_works_of_tommy_tallhain/Poems2024.md

 <br>
 that you sent me in a picture
 <br>
-a symbold of your brash outlandish wit
+an outward show of the inner spirit
 <br>
-everything is traced
+all of it is traced
 <br>
 line by line by line
 <br>
 by my eyes
 <br>
-captured, painted solidifed in a gallery only I can wlak through
+captured, painted solidifed in a gallery only I can walk through
 <br>
 that exists in memories of little places
 <br>